Does the thought of driving in the rain strike fear in you? Here are some tips to drive with confidence and safety in wet weather.

 You might notice that almost every time a rain storm happens, there are bound to be accidents on the expressways.
 With a few simple preparation tips, you don’t have to be part of this statistic.

 As with nearly everything in life, it doesn’t hurt to stay prepared.
 Which is why the first step to driving in the rain driving is to properly maintain your car.

 Tyres are you most important ally in wet weather driving – they’re the only things keeping your car on the road and away from the guardrail or longkang.
 Make sure there is sufficient tread and that there is no uneven or abnormal wear anywhere on the tyre.

-Same goes for the wipers, give the blades a wipe to clean them every now and then so they don’t leave streaks across your windscreen, and replace them every year or when the stop being effective which could be sooner.
-Between raindrops and spray from other vehicles, visibility is very much reduced in rainy weather.
-So keep your vision clear as possible.
+Same goes for the wipers, give the blades a wipe to clean them every now and then so they don’t leave streaks across your windscreen, and replace them every couple years.
+Between the raindrops falling from above and other vehicles kicking up spray from below, visibility is very much reduced in rainy weather, so you’d want as much help as possible keeping your vision clear.

-Additionally, consider applying a water repellent coating like Rain-X. Not only your windscreen but also your wing mirrors, and for hatchbacks, SUVs and MPVs, the rear windscreen as well.
-It is so effective, that you can find lots of YouTube videos of folks without the wipers on and the water just rolls off the glass – not that we recommend it.
+Additionally, consider applying a water repellent coating such as Rain-X on your windscreen and wing mirrors, and for hatchbacks, SUVs and MPVs, the rear windscreen as well.
+It’s so effective that on the highway, you can drive without the wipers on and the water will just roll off the glass itself!
+Not that we’d recommend it, of course…

-Just one thing to note about Rain-X however.
-As the coating wears down, it’s been known to cause juddering of the wiper blades across the glass.
-In some cases, although it’s more just an issue about the noise it makes rather than its effectiveness.
-The AutoApp team is split on this, as some have never experienced it before in their cars, so your mileage may vary.
+Just one thing to note about Rain-X however; as the coating wears down, it’s been known to cause juddering of the wiper blades across the glass in some cases, although it’s more just an issue about the noise it makes rather than its effectiveness.
+The AutoApp team is split on this, as some have never experienced such juddering in their cars, so your mileage may vary.